In a Nutshell

 The next step up is the Business Plan, for $24.80 per user each month, which allows up to 200 users, as well as 50GB of storage, time tracking, Salesforce integration, and shared real-time reports.
 There is an Enterprise Plan as well, with advanced security features.

-Unique to Wrike is a special plan for marketing teams, which costs $34.60 per user.
-This gives you everything you get in the Business Plan, plus other features such as Video proofing, an Adobe Creative Cloud extension and a tailored workspace.
+Unique to Wrike is a special plan for marketing teams.
+You have to contact Wrike for pricing details..
+This gives you everything you get in the Business Plan, plus other features such as Video proofing, an Adobe Creative Cloud extension, and a tailored workspace.

 Large teams of 20 or more will have to pay an additional fee for onboarding services, which includes expert training.